dude56987/2web/README.md

 The master interface can update all modules in one command.

 	2web all

+Or to max out the speed

+	2web --parallel

 Each individual web section has its own CLI interface for running manual generation or a clean reset of a individual module.
 Resets may be required for missing or removed content.
 Sometimes after updates the layout will change and the remote metadata will duplicate this can be solved by a section reset.
 In the worst case if functionality is broken you can run